The Doctor's Companions

 (Peter Anghelides and Stephen Cole)

 Despite The Doctor’s precautions, the Time Lords still tried to get Compassion, the most effective attempt being an arton inhibition field that prevented her from dematerialising and The Doctor from regenerating until the field was shut off, forcing Compassion to ‘latch on’ to a ‘host’ to keep herself even slightly stable while The Doctor sought a solution to the problem.
 However, although The Doctor managed to disable the field in time to escape, the Time Lords managed to acquire information about how to predict the Randomiser, and when Compassion next materialised, in "The Ancestor Cell", the Time Lords were waiting.
 In the resulting conflict on Gallifrey against a future version of Faction Paradox, Compassion befriended a technician called Nivet after he realised she was much more than a machine, also ‘reuniting’ with The Doctor’s restored TARDIS as it sought to protect The Doctor from the Paradox virus that he had been infected with lifetimes ago when the Faction changed his history and killed his third incarnation ahead of schedule.
-When the battle ended, at the cost of Gallifrey, Faction Paradox, and The Doctor's memories, it was Compassion who, with the Randomiser gone, took The Doctor to 1889 to allow him and the TARDIS, revealed to have survived its apparent destruction, to recover, and than took Fitz to 2001 so he could meet The Doctor after he'd recovered.
+When the battle ended, at the cost of Gallifrey, Faction Paradox, and The Doctor's memories, it was Compassion who, with the Randomiser gone, took The Doctor to 1889 to allow him and the TARDIS, revealed to have survived its apparent destruction, to recover, and then took Fitz to 2001 so he could meet The Doctor after he'd recovered.
 Compassion than departed, taking Nivet along to keep her functioning due to the loss of the Eye of Harmony cutting her off from conventional power sources.
 Although her final fate is unknown, it was implied that the mysterious Madam Xing - who was encountered by the amnesic Doctor during a visit to the planet Espero in "Halflife" - was actually Compassion in disguise, with her possible return being hinted at during the conclusion of "The Gallifrey Chronicles" when The Doctor said that he had sent the returned K9 to Espero on a mission of some sort (Most likely to ask for her assistance in restoring his lost memories and providing a secure new ‘home’ for the Matrix, The Doctor having downloaded the Matrix into his subconscious before Gallifrey had been destroyed).

-Her continued survival in the present series is uncertain (Assuming that the Time War referenced by the Ninth and Tenth Doctors is the same as the War averted by the Eighth Doctor in "The Ancestor Cell", with the Faction simply being replaced by the Daleks after The Doctor erased the Faction’s creator).
-The Tenth Doctor has stated that his TARDIS is the last one in the universe ("Rise of the Cybermen/The Age of Steel") following the Time War, suggesting that Compassion has been either destroyed or forgotten, but given that he always treated Compassion as a companion even after she became his mode of transport, it may be that he doesn’t consider her a TARDIS in the strictest sense of the word, preferring to allow her to make her own way in the universe as a person rather than draw attention to her continued existence as a TARDIS.
+Her continued survival in the present series is uncertain (Particularly if we assume that The Doctor’s plan to restore Gallifrey was successful only for the restored Gallifrey to be destroyed once more in the Time War against the Daleks discussed by the later Doctors).
+The Tenth Doctor and the Eleventh Doctor have stated that his TARDIS is the last one in the universe ("Rise of the Cybermen/The Age of Steel" and "The Doctor's Wife") following the Time War, suggesting that Compassion has been either destroyed or forgotten, but given that The Doctor always treated Compassion as a companion even after she became his mode of transport, it may be that The Doctor doesn’t consider her a TARDIS in the strictest sense of the word, preferring to allow her to make her own way in the universe as a person rather than draw attention to her continued existence as a TARDIS.

 Return to the top of this page